ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-18-filipino-llm.md

 ### Build reliable benchmarks for Filipino

 Even before we start training language models, it is important to measure how current state-of-the-art LLMs perform on Filipino.
-Most of the evidences I see are anecdotal: someone will post a single ChatGPT screenshot in Filipino and claim that the model already *understands* the language.
+Most of the evidence I see is anecdotal: someone will post a single ChatGPT screenshot in Filipino and claim that the model already *understands* the language.
-However, it is easy to see how this performance can degrade as you keep chatting (e.g., misunderstanding of idioms and expressions, unrecognized words, etc.).
+However, it is easy to see how this performance can degrade during extended conversations (e.g., misunderstanding of idioms and expressions, unrecognized words, etc.).
 We need a **systematic approach to evaluating these models.**

-We have a few promising benchmarks at hand.
+We have several promising benchmarks at hand.
-For example, [KALAHI](https://huggingface.co/datasets/aisingapore/kalahi) tests for an LLM's ability to discern the correct response on culturally-specific situations that Filipinos face in their day-to-day lives.
+For example, [KALAHI](https://huggingface.co/datasets/aisingapore/kalahi) tests an LLM's ability to discern the correct response in culturally-specific situations that Filipinos face in their day-to-day lives.
-[NewsPH NLI](https://huggingface.co/datasets/jcblaise/newsph_nli) and [EMoTES-3k](https://huggingface.co/datasets/NLPinas/EMoTES-3K) are also relevant as they reflect some of the potential questions that one asks an LLM.
+[NewsPH NLI](https://huggingface.co/datasets/jcblaise/newsph_nli) and [EMoTES-3k](https://huggingface.co/datasets/NLPinas/EMoTES-3K) are also relevant as they reflect some of the potential questions that one might ask an LLM.
-I believe that through the years, we have developed several datasets that tests different facets of the Filipino language, we need to **scour and curate** them in order to filter those that are relevant for Filipino use-cases.
+I believe that through the years, we have developed several datasets that tests different facets of the Filipino language.
+We need to **scour and curate** them to filter those that are relevant for Filipino use-cases.
-There are several frameworks that allow us to do this such as [Eleuther AI's harness](https://github.com/EleutherAI/lm-evaluation-harness) and [HuggingFace's lighteval](https://github.com/huggingface/lighteval) that enable us to seamlessly evaluate several LMs at scale.
+Several frameworks allow us to do this, such as [Eleuther AI's harness](https://github.com/EleutherAI/lm-evaluation-harness) and [HuggingFace's lighteval](https://github.com/huggingface/lighteval), which enable us to seamlessly evaluate multiple LMs at scale.

-Creating a language-specific benchmark is useful because it serves not just the academic community for that language but also the industry at large.
+Creating a language-specific benchmark is useful because it **serves not just the academic community for that language but also the industry at large.**
-It allows us to say *"this LLM works on these specific Filipino tasks but fails at some"* in academia, and help advise industry practitioners on which LLMs work on their particular use case.
+It allows us to say *"this LLM works on these specific Filipino tasks but fails at others"* in academia and helps advise industry practitioners on which LLMs work on their particular use cases.
-This also opens up several potential avenues to advocate particular research directions for Filipino&mdash; focusing on language X, building a language-specific LLM, etc.&mdash; because there are metrics we hold ourselves onto (while acknowledging [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)).
+This also opens up several potential avenues to advocate particular research directions for Filipino&mdash; focusing on language X, building a language-specific LLM, etc.&mdash; because we have metrics to hold ourselves to (while acknowledging [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)).
 Basically, we just need something instead of nothing, and that something is a huge step forward.

 ### Participate in grassroots research efforts